 Taste: Orange, Grape and Toffee, Cherry and Almond, Amaretto.
 There’s a great depth of flavour and being non-chill-filtered, it thoroughly coats the mouth.

 The quality on offer here is such that it would seem ridiculous to suggest that this dram would be better with an age statement added.
 Sure, it would be nice to know a little more about its make up but does that really hinder one’s enjoyment?
 When you get whisky this good at such a reasonable price, I’m not sure it really matters what it says on the label.
-With that, I think we get to the very heart of the issue, Distillers who feel they are unable to commit to an age statement, must make every effort to ensure the quality of liquid in the bottle is up to scratch.
-Scotch whisky is now in competition with distillers all over the world, many of whom enjoy far warmer climes than here in Scotland.
+With that, I think we get to the very heart of the issue.
+Distillers who feel they are unable to commit to an age statement, must make every effort to ensure the quality of liquid in the bottle is up to scratch.
+Scotch whisky is now in competition with distilleries all over the world, many of whom enjoy far warmer climes than here in Scotland.
 That means they can mature whisky faster and get a quality product on the shelves at a very young age.
 Any distiller releasing inferior, under-matured spirit risks not only their own reputation but that of scotch in general and that, at a time when scotch should be showing why it is still the best in the world, is unacceptable.